wistia/wistia-open-docs/_posts/troubleshooting.md

 Does your playback issue happen in both the HTML5 player and the Flash player?
-The easiest way to test this is to right click and choose "Switch to Flash" switch between the two.
+The easiest way to test this is to right click and choose "Switch to Flash" and then switch between the two.
 Alienating one or the other will help us to figure out the source of the problem.
 [Give us a shout](http://wistia.com/support/contact) with these details, and we'll be happy to jump in.

-## Opening a Support Ticket
+## Opening a Playback Support Ticket

 Sometimes you pull out all the stops, and still nothing works.
 It's time to call for backup.
 To help expedite your troubleshooting playback experience, we'd love